jwdink/ETML/README.md

 A key feature of ETML is that you don't have to specify every single trial manually.
 Instead, you can use indexing to specify trials.
 This follows the same syntax as MATLAB, except you must always wrap the numbers in brackets (otherwise excel will think it's a timestamp).

 For example, if I have a row where stim is "repetitive_picture.png", and I want that stim to be shown on trials 1 through 10, I would enter `[1:10]` in the TrialNum column for that row (brackets required!!).
 Or, if I wanted it presented only on *even* trials, I could enter `[2:2:10]`.
 Any indexing possible in MATLAB will be obeyed here, making this a powerful tool.
+For example, I could easily make an image flipped on half of the trials, or change its position every fourth trial, etc.

 This feature applies not just to the TrialNum column, but to the Condition, PhaseNum, and BlockNum columns as well.